Are Brita Filters Safe?

 Most people swear by their Brita Filters (“bad” or “good”), and they are an industry standard for the very baseline of water purification, and while most people you know may use one, it might not be the best water filter for your own home.
 Most Americans, though, consider a Brita filter to be incredibly safe, which is a dangerous position for any company to be in, and one that Brita uses very specific language to keep.

 To put it bluntly, Brita filters are mostly cosmetic.
 Since they deal mostly in surface-level odor and taste, and not in eliminating all of the actual toxins, Brita Filters are, for all intents and purposes, the Febreze of water purification.
 Your guests won’t know the difference, but their bodies will, and so will yours.
-Just do your laundry (or whatever it is that you happen to use Febreze for, which, no judgment on our part here, (but that’s not good for you either?).

 In order to help you arm yourself with the most knowledge that you can about America’s #1 water purifier, here are some ways and reasons that your Brita filter isn’t really all that it’s cracked up to be.
 Brita fails where a lot of other filtration devices flourish, because not only in water content, but also in maintenance, Brita filters are costly, needy kitchen appliances that could, and should be doing a lot more for you.